 To tailor-make your tour or for a personalised quotation call 01943 605999.

-Day 1 - Sulgrave Manor with a guided visit.
+Day 1 - Sulgrave Manor guided visit.
 This is not a demanding marathon down endless corridors but a gentle stroll through three centuries of English history in the company of a friendly and informative guide.
 The wonderful Tudor to Georgian furniture and artefacts are displayed in their natural settings with only the most delicate behind glass.
 It is also home to the largest UK collection of George Washington memorabilia demonstrating the British contribution to the origins of the USA with a separate exhibition on George's life and career in the US.
-Baddesley Clinton (NT) is an atmospheric house which dates from the 15th century and was the home of the Ferrer’s family for 500 years.
+Baddesley Clinton (NT) is an atmospheric house dating from the 15th century and was the home of the Ferrer’s family for 500 years.
 The house and interiors reflect its heyday in the Elizabethan era, when it was a haven for persecuted Catholics – there are three priest's holes.
 There is a delightful garden with stew ponds and a romantic lake and nature walk.

-Day 2 - A full day coach tour through some of the most picturesque villages and countryside in the Cotswolds.
+Day 2 - Full day coach tour through some of the most picturesque villages and countryside in the Cotswolds.
 Essential places on any itinerary are Bourton-on-the-Water, Broadway and the ancient wool town of Stow-on-the-Wold.
 Bourton-on-the-Water is often referred to as the ‘Venice of the Cotswolds’ because the River Windrush which runs right through the centre.
 The combination of this clear sparkling water and the attractive low bridges crossing it create a charming scene.
-Stow on- the-Wold is the highest settlement in the Cotswolds at 800 feet, situated between the valleys of the Dickler and the Evenlode.
+Stow-on-the-Wold is the highest settlement in the Cotswolds at 800 feet, situated between the valleys of the Dickler and the Evenlode.
 Stow's large market square is a gem - the focus of most activity in the town.
 The surrounding houses, shops and inns, in mellow Cotswold stone, represent a pleasing blend of styles, mainly from the 17th and 18th centuries.

 Day 4 - At the Black Country Living Museum discover a fascinating world when you visit this urban heritage park in the shadow of Dudley Castle at the heart of the Black Country.
 Historic buildings from all around the Black Country have been moved and authentically rebuilt at the Museum, to create a tribute to the traditional skills and enterprise of the people that once lived in the heart of industrial Britain.
 Visitors are transported back in time from the modern exhibition halls to the canal-side village, where costumed demonstrators and working craftsmen bring the buildings to life with their local knowledge, practical skills and unique Black Country humour.